DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 If this campaign ID matched a hardcoded referral page campaign, we'd link to this campaign in the first block on the Beta Referral Page.

 The second iteration of RAF allowed the list of campaigns (as well as the default campaign) to be configured via environment variable feature flags.
 This was deprecated in [#1940](https://github.com/DoSomething/phoenix-next/pull/1940) by the addition of the `displayReferralPage` field.
+The Referral Page Banner in the campaign signup affirmation was still only exposed to _new_ users who were assigned the `refer-friends-scholarship` feature flag.

+In anticipation of launching a fully formalized version of RAF, we deprecated the `refer-friends-scholarship` feature flag, and exposed the RAF CTA Banner to _all_ users signing up for a campaign opted into RAF in the Referral Page Banner.